Why Auto ApproveResourcesFAQ

 You should aim to apply with 3-5 different lenders for your refinance.
 Read online reviews, ask friends and family, and determine which lenders might be a good match for you.
 Consider a mix of traditional banks, credit unions, and online lenders.
 When you narrow your list down you can apply.

-If you use Auto Approve for your refinance, they can help you with this entire process.
+If you use Auto Approve for your refinance, we’ll help you with the entire process.
 From selecting which lenders to apply with to determining the best fit for you, our experts are your advocate for the refinancing process.

 More Resources